vaakash/aakash-web/docs/git-it-write/faq.md

 ### What is this plugin for ?

-Git it Write plugin allows to publish posts in WordPress using the files present in a Github repository
+Git it Write plugin allows to publish posts in WordPress using the files present in a GitHub repository

 ### What is the use of this plugin ?

-Using this plugin you can manage the post content in a Github repository and work on it.
+Using this plugin you can manage the post content in a GitHub repository and work on it.
 The files will be pulled and published in WordPress automatically whenever the repository is updated.
-With this concept, if you need to maintain a documentation site, then you can create a Github repository, write your docs in markdown format and use this plugin to publish them as posts in your website.
+With this concept, if you need to maintain a documentation site, then you can create a GitHub repository, write your docs in markdown format and use this plugin to publish them as posts in your website.
 You can now ask your users to contribute to the documentation repository, accept suggestions etc. from the community.

-### When a post is edited in WordPress will that update the file in the Github repository ?
+### When a post is edited in WordPress will that update the file in the GitHub repository ?

 No. This plugin won't sync post content.
 It is a one way update.
-Only changes made to the Github repository will update the posts and not otherwise.
+Only changes made to the GitHub repository will update the posts and not otherwise.

 ### Which Git hosting services are supported ?

-Right now Github is only supported.
+Right now GitHub is only supported.

-### Can I use a private Github repository ?
+### Can I use a private GitHub repository ?

 Yes.
 Private repositories can be published too.
-Ensure that the Github authentication details like username and access token are provided in the "General settings" section of the plugin.
+Ensure that the GitHub authentication details like username and access token are provided in the "General settings" section of the plugin.

 ### What all files in the repository will be published ?

-All markdown files will be published as posts.
-HTML is not supported right now, but there are plans to add support in the future.
+All markdown files (`.md`) will be published as posts.
+It will be converted to HTML and that HTML will be set as post content.

+### Can I used HTML in the markdown file?

+Yes, HTML is supported and can be used inside the markdown file.
+Note that the file extension must remain `.md`.

 ### What are not published ?